 Taking insulin needles on a plane

-To carry insulin needles on a plane you’ll need a letter from your GP explaining what equipment you need and that your insulin must be carried on as hand luggage.
-Take a portable sharps container – most airports and planes have sharps disposal boxes in the toilets or the cabin crew can assist.
+To carry insulin needles on a plane you’ll need a letter from your GP explaining what equipment you need, and that your insulin must be carried on as hand luggage.
+Take a portable sharps container – most airports and planes have sharps disposal boxes in the toilets or the cabin crew can assist you.

 If you do need extra supplies when you’re abroad, check the insulin strength.
 The UK uses U-100 but other countries might supply U-40 or U-80, which need to be taken with the correct syringes.

-Before travelling you may want to contact your insulin manufacturer to find out if they supply the country you are visiting, and find out what brand name they sell it under.
-Some pharmacists offer a service to courier insulin to your destination, but this is an expensive option best used in an emergency.
+Before travelling, you may want to contact your insulin manufacturer to find out if they have suppliers in the country you are visiting, and find out what brand name they sell it under.
+Some pharmacists offer a service to courier insulin to your destination, but this is an expensive option which is best used for an emergency.

 Food and drink

 Diabetes UK advises patients not to order a special ‘diabetic’ meal if flying.
-Most meals don’t contain enough carbohydrate and are designed for people with type 2, rather than type 1 diabetes.
+Most meals don’t contain enough carbohydrates and are designed for people with type 2, rather than type 1 diabetes.

 Pick a meal from the regular menu and ask for fruit, crackers and bread rolls to eat throughout the flight.
 Pack a few extra snacks in your hand luggage in case of delays too, sandwiches, fruit and cereal bars are ideal.

 Remember, if your flight is less than four hours long, it may not include a meal.
-Your airline can confirm this.
+But, your airline can confirm this.